 Why Can Mesothelioma Patients File With Multiple Trusts?

 The multi-trust filing system exists because asbestos exposure was almost never caused by a single company.
+For strategies on getting the highest possible payout from each trust, see our guide on how to maximize asbestos trust fund claims.
 A construction worker who installed insulation for 20 years may have handled products from Johns-Manville, Owens Corning, Pittsburgh Corning, W.R.
 Grace, and a dozen other manufacturers — all at different job sites over different time periods.
-Each of those companies eventually filed bankruptcy and established its own Section 524(g) trust to compensate victims [15].
+Each of those companies eventually filed bankruptcy and established its own Section 524(g) trust to compensate victims — a process explained in detail in our guide to asbestos trust funds and Chapter 11 bankruptcy [15].

 When you file a trust fund claim, you are asserting that a specific bankrupt company's products caused part of your asbestos exposure.
 Because multiple companies contributed to your total exposure, you have a legitimate, separate claim against each one.
 This is fundamentally different from filing the same claim twice — each trust compensates for a distinct corporate defendant's liability [1].